rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 > **trusted:** Trust all of the machines in the network.
 The most open of the available options and should be used sparingly.

-Okay, so some of those explanations get complicated, but Honestly?
+Okay, so some of those explanations get complicated, but honestly?
 The average beginner can get by with understanding "trusted", "home", and "public", and when to use which.

 ### Zone management commands